LittleLittleCloud/Agent-ChatRoom/README.md

 ![fill key](assets/fill-openai-key.png)

-### Start the chatroom client with the OpenAI agent.
+### Step 3 - Start the chatroom client with the OpenAI agent.

 After filling in the OpenAI key in the configuration file, you can start the chatroom client with the following command.